iiasa/message_ix/doc/usage.rst

 :cite:ct:`d2ix`

-- **Goal**: Manageable, comprehensible, and traceable representation of input-data.
+- **Goal**: Manageable, comprehensible, and traceable representation of input data.
-- **Output**: Spreadsheet interface (d2ix) that enables presentation and editing of model input-data in a concise form.
+- **Features**: Spreadsheet interface that enables presentation and editing of model input data in a concise form.
 - **GitHub**: https://github.com/tum-ewk/d2ix

-Bottom-up integrated assessment models, like |MESSAGEix|, depend on the ... `Read more → <https://www.mdpi.com/1996-1073/12/8/1483/htm>`_
+Bottom-up integrated assessment models, like |MESSAGEix|, depend on the… `Read more → <https://www.mdpi.com/1996-1073/12/8/1483/htm>`__

 .. _projects: